 You might imagine that a tooth fracture comes with a visible crack or chip on the tooth’s surface.
 In some cases, this is true.
 You may even notice dark discoloration near the injury on the tooth as well.

-However, you cannot always see visible symptoms like this in the event of a fractured tooth.
+However, you can’t always see visible symptoms like this in a fractured tooth.
 The primary symptom of this dental injury is pain.
 You may experience severe throbbing pain that may intensify when you apply pressure by biting down on an item.

 This pain might also seem intermittent, seeming to fade when you stop biting down.
 This type of pain is known as tooth sensitivity.
 It occurs because the underlying nerve within the tooth becomes exposed when the enamel sustains damage.
 Pain of any kind is abnormal and warrants urgent attention from your dentist.

-You could also notice swelling within the mouth or around the jaw due to the serious injury.
+You could also notice swelling within the mouth or around the jaw because of the serious injury.
 But not all dental fractures present with these evident symptoms.
 So if you suspect you broke a tooth, you should contact your dentist right away for an evaluation.

 Treatment Options for Dental Fractures